Municipal Wastewater Effluent Strategy

 Investment in Wastewater Infrastructure in Canada

-The map shows the total investment in wastewater infrastructure upgrades by federal, provincial, territorial and municipal governments through cost-sharing agreements since 2002, as reported by Infrastructure Canada in April 2019.
-Funding formulas may vary.
+The map shows the total investment in wastewater infrastructure upgrades by federal, provincial, territorial and municipal governments through cost-sharing agreements since 2002, as reported by Infrastructure Canada in September 2023.
 Investments include upgrades to pumping stations, sewer systems and wastewater treatment facilities.
-Upgrades and investments by governments outside of cost-sharing agreements are not included.
+There have been upgrades and investments by provincial, territorial and municipal governments outside of cost-sharing agreements that are not reported here.

 Canada-wide